electric-cloud/EC-WebSphere/help/procedures/StopNode/postface.md

 ### Stop Node

-To Stop Node in Flow interface, do these steps:
+To Stop Node in CloudBees CD interface, do these steps:

  * Create Pipeline.
  * Create task.